misgavelay/Path-Finding-Algos/README.md

 A platform that show how distkra path finding algorithem works in a visble way

 ## Main Menu
-At the start of the program a menu opens that allows to choose between diffrent algorithems In Adition there is an instructions options that describes how to uses the platform
+At the start of the program a menu opens that allows to choose between diffrent algorithems.
+In Adition there is an instructions options that describes how to uses the platform

 ## Box